 Title Tag / Headline: Early Signs of Colon Cancer

 Colon cancer, also called colorectal cancer, occurs when malignant tumors develop in the inner wall of the large intestine.
 The bad news is, colon cancer can often occur without any warning signs.
-The good news is; it’s largely preventable with regular screenings and highly treatable with early detection.
-One of the earliest signs of colon cancer may be bleeding or blood in the stool, however it can only be found during chemical testing of the stool.
+The good news?
+It’s largely preventable with regular screenings and highly treatable with early detection.

 The skilled oncologists at Regional Cancer Care Associates want you recognize the early warning signs of colon cancer so you can seek treatment as soon as possible.